MusicBySoundless/SqlMondo/README.md

 # [Goals / Features]
 The goal was to create a cross-platform app that implemented the following features:
 // "-" indicates an unimplemented feature whereas "+" indicates an implemented feature.
-+ tracking user's activity and dispaly it in an accessible way,
++ tracking user's activity and dispaly it in an accessible way, +
-- tracking user's localization after activating a training and then displaying it as a route on a map,
+- tracking user's localization after activating a training and then displaying it as a route on a map,-
-+ register as a student or a teacher by invitation code (EDU Account),
++ register as a student or a teacher by invitation code (EDU Account),+
-- teachers can access students' data as long as the students are a part of a class the teacher teaches,
+- teachers can access students' data as long as the students are a part of a class the teacher teaches,-
-+ students can access their data, add activities, edit them and track their daily goals,
++ students can access their data, add activities, edit them and track their daily goals,+
-- teachers can generate a .csv, .xlsx, .pdf or a .png file to display selected data:
+- teachers can generate a .csv, .xlsx, .pdf or a .png file to display selected data:-
-   - particular student's stats (daily activities, no. trainings done, time spent training),
+   - particular student's stats (daily activities, no. trainings done, time spent training),-
-   - class' comparison (two or more),
+   - class' comparison (two or more),-
-   - particular class's data (the same as with student but either as an average or total values),
+   - particular class's data (the same as with student but either as an average or total values),-
-+ teachers can manage classes their classes (add / remove students from them),
++ teachers can manage classes their classes (add / remove students from them),+
-- register as a regular person,
+- register as a non-education related person,-
-- Regular Account has the same features as the EDU Account, except for class-related features.
+- Regular Account has the same features as the EDU Account, except for class-related features.-

 # [TODO]
 Connecting the mobile app to the REST API that would handle user data.